-CO1 Get knowledge about the importance of insect pests of COI agricultural crops and plant diseases transmitted by insect pests.
-COO Understand the biology and nature of damage caused by insect 13 pests and non-insect pests in various crops.
-CO3 Apply the knowledge to study the impact of damage caused to the of stored grains.
-CO4 Analyse the effect of damage caused by pest on agricultural crop and diseases caused to human by insect pests. to K1 Discuss the obtained knowledge on impact of pest on agricultural CO5 crop and measures for its control.
+CO1 Get knowledge about the importance of insect pests of agricultural crops and plant diseases transmitted by insect pests.
+COI crops and plant diseases transmitted by insect pests.
+CO2 Understand the biology and nature of damage caused by i N CO2 and non-insect pests in various crops.
+K5 CO3 Apply the knowledge to study the impact of damage caused by the l to COS of stored grains.
+K Analyse the effect of damage caused by pest on agric CO4 and diseases caused to human by insect pests.
+CO5 Discuss the obtained knowledge on impact of pest on agricultural COS Discuss the obtained knowledge on impact of pest on agricultural crop and measures for its control.